 Non-Degree admission is designed for students seeking personal enrichment who do not plan to earn a degree or certificate, do not seek financial aid, and who enroll in six credits or fewer in any one semester.
-The deadline for nondegree admission/registration is the last day to add classes each semester.
+The deadline for nondegree admission/registration is the fifth day of classes each semester.
 The following information needs to be submitted: